anthonytournier/csgo-gsi-to-arduino/README.md

 {
     "csgogsi":{
         "ip":"localhost",
-        "port":"3000",
+        "port":"61500",
         "secret":"MY_SECRET_PHRASE"
     },
     "serial":{
         "port": "COM3",
-        "baudrate": 9600
+        "baudrate": 115200
     }
 }
 ```

-Then launch the server with:
+Then launch the server:
 ```
-Open CMD then type...
+Navigate to where you have the python file, Hold left shift and right click on any white space, select open command prompt window here
-python main.py
+In the CMD window type the below text... python main.py
 ```

-The server is now listenning for POST request from CSGO and sends the data to your Arduino throught serial COM.
+The server is now listenning for POST request from CSGO and sends the data to your Arduino through serial COM.

 #### CS:GO Server